 A Practical Cure will revolutionize the quality of life for those living with type 1 diabetes, but it does not need to be a perfect solution.
 A Practical Cure is much wider in scope and includes any solution that frees a person with type 1 from the daily burden of the disease and the worry of complications.

 Definition: A Practical Cure describes any solution that can be widely available in the near future which enables people with established type 1 diabetes to have a near-normal lifestyle, free from daily disease management routines.
-There are four main characteristics of a Practical Cure.

 Value of a Practical Cure: The benefit of a Practical Cure is intuitive and overwhelmingly supported by the T1D community.
 Our research shows that a majority of T1D charitable organizations and research centers apply a relatively limited amount of effort to making a Practical Cure a reality.
 By urging donors and charities to direct their money to Practical Cure research, we aim to catalyze progress and create the best chance that a Practical Cure will be developed in the next 15 years.